lsaravia/CriticalGlobalForest/PatchThresholdSensitivity.md

     40      1.9001     1.8947  1.9059
 -------------------------------------

-table: $\alpha$ Bootstrapped confidence intervals for each threshold.
+Table: Bootstrapped 95% confidence intervals for the power law exponent $\alpha$ at each threshold.

 The total area of forest is different and also the absolute size of the largest patch $S_{max}$.
 We expecte less variations in the largest patch proportional to forest area $RS_{max}$, in ten cases it keeps near or higher than 60% (EUAS2, NA5, OC2, OC3, OC4, OC5, OC6, OC8, SAST1, SAT1) over the 25-35 range or more.
 In four cases it keeps around 40% or less at least over the 25-30% range (AF1, EUAS3, OC1, SAST2) and in six cases there is a crossover from more than 60% to around 40% or less (AF2, EUAS1, NA1, OC7, SEAS1, SEAS2)  change.
 So we adopt the criteria of using the most conservative threshold value of 40% to interpret $RS_{max}$.